Determining the Topology and Deflection Angle of Ringholes via Gauss-Bonnet Theorem: Deflection of light

 To simplify the problem, we shall focus on the special case $\varphi_2=\pi$, which is equivalent to the problem of studying the deflection of light rays in the equatorial plane.
 Now the ringhole optical metric simplifies to

 We can easily read the optical metric components from the last equation as follows

 And the determinant of the ringhole optical metric is computed as follows

-Te Gaussian optical curvature $K$ can be found from the optical metric (3.2).
-To do this, first we can find the Ricci scalar $R^{(op)}$ from the optical metric (3.2), then using the relation $K=R^{(op)}/2$, we find \begin{widetext}
+The Gaussian optical curvature $K$ can be found from the optical metric (3.2).
+To do this, first we can find the Ricci scalar $\mathcal{R}^{(op)}$ from the optical metric (3.2), then using the relation $K=\mathcal{R}^{(op)}/2$, we find \begin{widetext}

 \end{widetext} where